POLL-Canada housing market bouncing back, but not to boom times

 A slight majority - 10 of 18 - said an interest rate cut by the Bank of Canada would not do much to stimulate housing market activity and prices.

-The BoC is expected to join its major peers like the U.S. Federal Reserve and European Central Bank, which have reduced interest rates this year, by cutting its key rate next quarter, according to a separate Reuters poll.
+The BoC is expected to join its major peers like the U.S. Federal Reserve and European Central Bank in cutting its key interest rate next quarter, according to a separate Reuters poll.
 ECILT/CAECILT/EUECILT/US

 Prevailing supply constraints in the market also explain why house prices are forecast to rise in coming years given that underlying demand for housing is relentless.
 Housing starts fell to a five-month low last month, according to the Canadian Mortgage and Housing Corporation.